ethersync/ethersync/docs/editor-plugin-dev-guide.md

 ## File ownership

-By default, files in an Ethersync directory are owned by the daemon.
-The daemon can directly write updates to them.
+Ethersync has the concept of file ownership.
+By default, the daemon has ownership, which means that, as connected peers make changes to files, it will write the changes directly to the disk.

-When an editor sends an "open" message, it takes ownership; all changes to the file by other sources will now be sent through it.
+But when an editor sends an "open" message, it takes ownership; all changes to the file by other sources will now be sent through the editor plugin.
+This is because text editor usually don't like it if you change to files they have opened.

 When the last editor gives up ownership by sending a "close" message, the daemon takes ownership again.